Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 * The QueueUserAPCEx Windows driver implements an API to create a kernel-mode APC.
 But signing drivers on recent versions of Windows is impossible.
 * SuspendThread issues a kernel-mode APC (API intended for debuggers).
 So we pause the thread with SuspendThread, save its state via GetThreadContext, make a new context with the instruction pointer set to the handler, and resume the thread with SetThreadContext and ResumeThread.
 But it's low-level and requires several kernel roundtrips.
 Also GetThreadContext may `fail <https://stackoverflow.com/questions/3444190/windows-suspendthread-doesnt-getthreadcontext-fails>`__.
-* Windows 10 RS5 adds "Special User APCs" (QUEUE_USER_APC_FLAGS_SPECIAL_USER_APC) which are delivered quickly via a kernel-mode APC, but then run as a user APC.
+* Windows 10 RS5 adds "Special User APCs" (QUEUE_USER_APC_FLAGS_SPECIAL_USER_APC, `source <https://repnz.github.io/posts/apc/user-apc/>`__) which are delivered quickly via a kernel-mode APC, but then run as a user APC.
 The kernel-level API passes in a CONTEXT argument containing the registers from before the APC, like Linux's signal handler, but the documented API doesn't have this info.
 It may be possible to get it somehow with the documented API, or we can live dangerously and use the kernel-level API.

 System calls on Windows are implemented with layers of C in between, so the handler has to ensure the C code completes to ensure proper cleanup.
 So it walks the stack and overwrites the first user-mode frame with an exception handling information frame, skipping internal Windows stack frames.
 This functionality is also useful on Linux, if we're using glibc.